 Because the body grows new taste buds all the time, most people’s swollen taste buds resolve quickly.
 Either someone will treat the underlying condition they have, or the damage to their taste buds heals with time.

-However, there are an estimated 200,000 Americans who seek treatment each year for disorders related to their sense of taste, according to the National Institutes of Health.
+However, there are an estimated 200,000 Americans who seek treatment each year for disorders related to their sense of taste, according to the

 If a person notices chronically swollen taste buds or feels their sense of smell is affected, they will usually make an appointment to see an otolaryngologist, who is an ear, nose, and throat (ENT) specialist.